 Sure, fellow Burners may help you if you’re in desperate need of something, but it’s not their responsibility to take care of you.
-Knowing exactly what items to bring, and how many of them, will ensure that you have the best Burning Man possible!
+Knowing exactly what items to pack, and how many of them, will ensure that you have the best Burning Man possible!

 Printable Burning Man Packing Checklist

 Below is a Burning Man packing checklist I made to help you make sure you’re not forgetting anything.
 A black and white printable PDF version can be found here.
-If you find this checklist useful, please “like” and share

 Burning Man Packing Essentials

-- General Rule: A good general rule is pack things that you don’t mind getting ruined by playa dust.
+A good general rule is pack things that you don’t mind getting ruined by playa dust.
 For example, don’t bring your brand new camping tent, bring an old one or buy a used one off of craigslist.
 Don’t bring your regular bike, bring an old one.
 Playa dust WILL get all over everything.
 There’s no way to avoid it.
 Embrace it.

 - Ticket – Don’t ruin your week by forgetting your ticket.
 You will absolutely not be allowed into Black Rock City without your ticket!

 - Water– A good rule of thumb is 1 gallon per person per day for drinking.
 Add another half gallon for cleaning and showering.